AdamCooke22/Module_11/README.md

 ## Usage

-To use the Crypto Clustering application file simply clone the repository and open the forecasting_net_prophet.ipynb file in google colab.
+To use the prophet forecasting application file simply clone the repository and open the forecasting_net_prophet.ipynb file in google colab.

 Upon opening the file you will have the option to run the whole note book and that will provide you with all of the calculations, evaluations, and visualizations for the analysis of the forecasting data.
 Some screenshots of that in action can be seen below via this link